Eva Askquith: Speedway racing

 In April 1930 season, it was announced that women would not be allowed to compete in speedway racing in Britain due to concerns about women's safety and the "unladylike" nature of speedway racing.
-Nonetheless Askquith continued racing internationally including in Spain, where she once took a picador as pillion passenger around the ring pursued by a bull and where she was known simply as "Miss Eva."
+Nonetheless Askquith continued racing internationally including in Spain, where she once took a picador as pillion passenger around the ring pursued by a bull and where she was known simply as "Miss Eva".

 Later life and legacy

 During the Second World War, Askquith served as a despatch rider for the Auxiliary Fire Service and was appointed first engineer of the auxiliary petrol pump, due to her pre-war knowledge of the petrol engine.

 Askquith was injured while helping her father, Charlie Askquith, to deliver meat in his van and never returned to motorcycle racing, choosing to focus on gardening instead.
-Askquith competed in gardening with the same grit and determination she had shown in speedway - she won numerous medals awarded by the National Dahlia Society and the National Vegetable Society and entered many local horticultural shows.
+Askquith competed in gardening with the same grit and determination she had shown in speedway – she won numerous medals awarded by the National Dahlia Society and the National Vegetable Society and entered many local horticultural shows.
+She won 21 first prizes at Ripon Show in 1958.
 In 1968, Askquith gave a cup to the Bedale Gardening Society to be awarded annually to the winner of monthly points competitions.

 Askquith died in 1985, just one day short of her 80th birthday; she was unmarried and had no children.

-Askquith is commemorated on an art panel on the Old Assembly Rooms in her home town of Bedale and in a display at Bedale Museum.
+Askquith is commemorated on an art panel on the Old Assembly Rooms in her home town of Bedale, in a display at Bedale Museum and features in the town's Heritage Trail.